Rico040/bulls-and-cows/README.md

 # Bulls and Cows
-Simple Game written on Python.
+Simple Game written on Python using raylib.

-abadoned cuz its a sp and i dont really want to improve it.

 on moar folder - more of might be useful stuff
 1. [bc_logic.py](moar/bc_logic.py) - only game logic